 The Middle School Bookstore is run by student volunteers, mornings from 8:40 to 8:50.
-Student members meet the last Thursday of the month either after school from 3:40 to 4:05 or before from 8 am to 8:40.
+Student members meet the last Thursday of the month 8 am to 8:40 in the Gowana Cafe.
 At meetings we choose items to sell at the Bookstore, help to assign prices to the items, sign up for times to work at the Bookstore, and work on advertising for the hallways.
 Students work on their customer service and money handling skills.
-Questions about becoming a Bookstore member can be sent to Mrs. Cahill at email@example.com.
+Questions about becoming a Bookstore member can be sent to Mrs. Cahill at firstname.lastname@example.org.

 TRI-BUILDING CHESS CLUB

 ADVISOR: Mr. Soltys